 How I love Ireland, land of wide nature plains, castles, heritage and turbulent history, but also strong culture, friendly people, good food, lots of pubs, beer, and as it turns out many Instagrammable sights and hotspots as well!

-Last year I visited Ireland or the first time and explored the Cork region in the south west, about which you can read more in these blogs: Instagrammable spots of Cork County and Top 5 south west Ireland.
+Last year I visited Ireland for the first time and explored the Cork region in the south west, about which you can read more in these blogs: Instagrammable spots of Cork County and Top 5 south west Ireland.
 But the north was long on my list as well, and a few weeks ago I had the pleasure to experience a first glimpse of the region through a city trip with my blogger friend Lieke, a.k.a.
 LittleWanderbook, in the capital of Northern Ireland: Belfast!

 Belfast played a key role in the industrial revolution, as biggest linen producer of the world, famous for their tobacco production, rope making and ship building, it has long been a city of great importance.
-After many years of struggle and turbulence between 1968 and 1998, thankfully it has known several decades of peace again, and is now even considered one of the safest cities in the United Kingdom.

 Walking around this quaint, yet buzzing city felt very safe indeed and roaming the back streets here was a true pleasure!
 Everything is quite easy to reach on foot, and although the city keeps growing, it's still very authentic and easily covered in 2-3 days.